On the local behavior of weighted orbital integrals and the affine Springer fibers: Introduction

-Let $\gamma\in \kg$ be a regular semisimple element, recall that the \emph{affine Springer fiber} at $\gamma$ is the closed sub ind-$k$-scheme of the \emph{affine grassmannian} $\xx=\bg(\!(\ep)\!)/\bg[\![\ep]\!]$ defined by
+Let $\gamma\in \kg$ be a regular semisimple element.
+Recall that the \emph{affine Springer fiber} at $\gamma$ is the closed sub ind-$k$-scheme of the \emph{affine grassmannian} $\xx=\bg(\!(\ep)\!)/\bg[\![\ep]\!]$ defined by

-It is a finite dimensional $k$-scheme with a large group of symmetry.
-Let $T$ be the centralizer of $\gamma$ in $G$, then $T$ acts on $\xx_{\gamma}$ by left translation.
-It is known that $T$ acts transitively on a dense open subscheme $\xx_{\gamma}^{\reg}$ of $\xx_{\gamma}$.
+The affine Springer fibers are locally finite but not necessarily of finite type over $k$.
+Indeed, let $T$ be the centralizer of $\gamma$ in $G$, then $T$ acts on $\xx_{\gamma}$ by left translation.
+Let $S$ be the maximal $F$-split subtorus of $T$, and let $\Lambda$ be the discrete free Abelian group generated by $\chi_{*}(\ep), \xi\in X_{*}(S)$, then $\Lambda$ acts transitively on the irreducible components of $\xx_{\gamma}$.
 In particular, all the irreducible components of $\xx_{\gamma}$ are isomorphic.